seanstern/microtask-demo-lesson/main/outline.md

    2. Utilize above to predict behavior of programs with asynchronous tasks
 2. Microtask queue:
    1. Descibe how the event loop processes asynchronous microtasks
-   2. Describe what _common_ js language features enqueue microstasks
+   2. Describe what js language features[^1] enqueue microstasks
    3. Utilize above to predict behvior of programs with asynchronous tasks _and microtasks_
-   4. Identify pitfall(s) of microtasks
+   4. Identify pitfalls of microtasks
-   5. Identify use case(s) of microtask
+   5. Identify use cases for microtasks

 ### Non-Goals
- - Discuss js environment specific microstask behavior (i.e. node v browser)
+ - Discuss js execution-context-specific microstask behavior (i.e. node v browser)

 ## Activities
 1. As a group, share [warmup](../warmup/prompt.md) predictions and justifications  _(Goals 1.1, 1.2)_
 2. As a group, review:
   1. event loop's model for processing microtask _(Goal 2.1)_
-  2. common js language features that enqueue microtasks _(Goal 2.2)_
+  2. js language features that enqueue microtasks[^1] _(Goal 2.2)_
 3. Individually predict how the following programs behave; as a group, share predictions and justifications _(Goals 2.1, 2.2, 2.3)_
    - [`demo.js`](./code/demo.js)
    - [`exercise1.js`](./code/exercise1.js)
    - [`exercise2.js`](./code/exercise2.js)
    - [`exercise3.js`](./code/exercise3.js)
    - [`exercise4.js`](./code/exercise4.js)
-4. As a group, use microtasks to stall the event loop _(Goal 2.4)_
+4. As a group, use microtasks to stall the event loop in [`interactive-logger.html`](./code/interactive-logger.html) _(Goal 2.4)_
 5. As a group, identify how microtasks can mitigate issues with [`cache-v1.mjs`](./code/cache-v1.mjs) and [`cache-client.js`](./code/cache-client.js) _(Goal 2.5)_

 ## Resources